nhpip/iex_history2/README.md

     ctrl^w    - Opens the currently displayed item in an editor.

-    ctrl^a    - Reset navigation, returns to the prompt.
+    ctrl^[    - Reset navigation, returns to the prompt.
 ```
 NOTE: To use `ctrl^w` the environment variable VISUAL must be set to point to the editor:
 ```